 - a) In Oregon, within which a group entity must be physically located in order to qualify as an Employer and recipient of the Group Contract. - b) In Oregon and Southwest Washington, within which Subscribers, other than Out-of-Area Subscribers, must work or reside.

-In-Network Providers are located within the Service Area, as well as outside of the Service Area through our national network.
+Medical Homes are located within the Service Area as well as outside of the Service Area through our Providence Choice Network.

 Service Areas include: